Quang0603/tran-practice/README.md

-I will be using practice all the skills I've learnt in here.
+I will be using this repository to practice all the skills I've learnt.